-Want to extend the life of your outdoor Christmas decorations?
-Make this easy winter swag wreath that can hung on your front porch well into the new year.
+Make this easy winter swag wreath to hang on your front porch well into the new year.
+A lovely way to extend the life of your outdoor Christmas decorations.

 During the Christmas season, I like to keep decorating around our house simple.
 Aside from our tree and a few tchotchkes, most of our decor is winter-themed rather than Christmas per se.
 I began this a few years ago when it didn’t feel quite right to start pulling Christmas decor out in early November.
 However, if I waited until later in the month, I’d usually get too busy to fully decorate the house.
-Then, the new year arrived in no time, and I felt the pressure to get it all down lickety-split!
+With the new year arriving so quickly, I always felt the pressure to get it down lickety-split!

-Perhaps it’s me being a bit lazy to go through all of that work for one month, but I like to think of it as stretching my decorating dollar and having less stuff to store.
+Perhaps it’s pure laziness to avoid going through all that work for one month, but I like to think of it as stretching my decorating dollar and having less stuff to store.
 Decorating for changing seasons rather than specific holidays is so much easier.

 This swag is one of the easiest holiday projects I’ve tackled to date.
 Once you gather your materials, it will literally take less than 30 minutes to put two of them together.
 Just a tad shorter than the woodland wreath I made earlier this season.
 That project requires much more patience but is still worth it!